 There’s nothing wrong with taking a trip down memory lane now and then, even if it leaves you nostalgic.
 Nostalgia is, in fact, good for us and can make people feel more connected to others around them.
 When the future is particularly uncertain, nostalgia can even help us feel safer and meet challenges with more confidence and certainty.

 At Bay Alarm Medical, we bring the things that matter most to you – family, health, and independence – together with powerful technology to keep you and your loved ones safe.
 Considered one of the most affordable and reliable medical life alert devices on the market today, we want you to have peace of mind with the quality protection you deserve.
 With in-home medical alert services, mobile GPS help buttons, and even automatic fall detection, Bay Alarm Medical has everything you need to feel protected at all times.
 Visit us at BayAlarmMedical.com to learn more.

 We surveyed 972 Americans about their opinions on the past, present, and future.

 Fair Use Statement

-If reading this project made you feel nostalgic for times past, and you want to share it with someone from then or now, we welcome you to do so for noncommercial purposes.
-However, we politely request that you please link back here so that credit can be properly attributed to those that worked on this project.
+If reading this project made you feel nostalgic and you want to share it with someone from then or now, we welcome you to do so for noncommercial purposes.
+However, we politely request that you please link back here, so credit can be correctly attributed to those who worked on this project.